Best Medium Alternatives in 2026

 Pricing

 Vocal is free to join.
-Free members earn $3.80 per 1,000 reads; upgrading to the $9.99/month paid plan raises earnings to $6.00 per 1,000 reads.
+Free members earn a rate of $3.80 per 1,000 reads.
+When you upgrade to the $9.99/month paid plan it raises your earnings rate to $6.00 per 1,000 reads.

 7. Hashnode: Medium alternative for devs and tech writers